Energy Scale Deformation on Regular Polyhedra: Conclusion and Discussion

 \begin{acknowledgement}

 The authors are grateful to K.~Okunishi for valuable discussions.
-T.N. acknowledges support from a JSPS KAKENHI Grant No. 17K05578 and 21K03403.
+T. N. acknowledges support from JSPS KAKENHI Grant Nos.
+17K05578 and 21K03403.
 H. K. was supported by JSPS Grant-in-Aid for Scientific Research on Innovative Areas No. JP20H04630, JSPS KAKENHI Grant No. JP18K03445, and the Inamori Foundation.

 \end{acknowledgement}